d. Why one will fail to obtain eternal life if they uphold and worship the Bible

 Words of Almighty God of the Last Days

 God Himself is life, and the truth, and His life and truth coexist.
-Those who are incapable of gaining the truth shall never gain life.
-Without the guidance, support, and provision of the truth, you shall only gain words, doctrines, and, above all, death.
+Those who are incapable of gaining the truth will surely not gain life.
+Without the guidance, support, and provision of the truth, all that you’ll gain is mere words, doctrines, and, even more so, death.
 God’s life is ever-present, and His truth and life coexist.
-If you cannot find the source of truth, then you will not gain the nourishment of life; if you cannot gain the provision of life, then you will surely have no truth, and so apart from imaginations and notions, the entirety of your body shall be nothing but your flesh—your stench-ridden flesh.
-Know that the words of books do not count as life, the records of history cannot be worshiped as the truth, and the regulations of the past cannot serve as an account of words presently spoken by God.
-Only that which is expressed by God when He comes to earth and lives among man is the truth, life, God’s will, and His current way of working.
-If you apply the records of words spoken by God during ages past to today, that makes you an archaeologist, and the best way of describing you is as an expert on historical heritage.
-That is because you always believe in traces of the work that God did in times past, only believe in the shadow of God left from when He previously worked among man, and only believe in the way that God gave to His followers in former times.
-You do not believe in the direction of God’s work today, do not believe in the glorious countenance of God today, and do not believe in the way of truth presently expressed by God.
-And so you are undeniably a daydreamer who is completely out of touch with reality.
+If you cannot find the source of truth, then you will not gain the nourishment of life; if you cannot gain the provision of life, then you will surely have no truth, and apart from imaginings and notions, your whole being shall contain nothing but your flesh—your stench-ridden flesh.
+Know that the mere words of books cannot count as life, the records of history cannot be enshrined as the truth, and the regulations of the past cannot serve as an account of God’s current words, and that only the words expressed by God when He comes to earth and lives among man are the truth, life, God’s intentions, and His current way of working.
+If you take the records of words spoken by God during ages past and adhere to them today, that makes you an archaeologist, in which case, the most fitting way of describing you is as an expert in the research on historical relics.
+You always believe in traces of the work that God did in times past, you only believe in the shadow of God left from when He previously worked among man, and only believe in the way that God told His followers in former times, but you do not believe in the orientation of God’s work today, do not believe in the glorious countenance of God today, and do not believe in the way of truth currently expressed by God.
+Therefore, you are undeniably a daydreamer who is completely out of touch with reality.
 If now you still cling to words that are incapable of bringing life to man, then you are a hopeless piece of deadwood,[a] for you are too conservative, too intractable, too impervious to reason!

 —The Word, Vol. 1.
 The Appearance and Work of God.
 Only Christ of the Last Days Can Give Man the Way of Eternal Life